Began teaching at NMU in 2015

 Sarah Mittlefehldt enjoys working with students, colleagues, and community members to develop local solutions to global environmental challenges.
-As an environmental historian who enjoys thinking about how the past can be used to help inform the future.
+As an environmental historian, she is particularly interested in understanding how the past can be used to help inform the future.
 In 2019, she received funding from the National Science Foundation to work on two different projects that combine spatial analysis with approaches from science and technology studies (STS) and environmental history.
 The first project examines how wood-burning energy technologies distributed socioecological benefits and burdens throughout the late twentieth century.
 The second project examines the history of coastal planning and development along Lake Superior’s southern shore.
 Mittlefehldt is author of Tangled Roots: The Appalachian Trail and American Environmental Politics (Seattle: University of Washington Press, 2013) and several articles on the history of community-based conservation efforts, energy policy, and land-use decision-making.
 In addition to her teaching and scholarship, she serves as Co-Chair of Northern Michigan University’s Sustainability Advisory Council and as a member of the City of Marquette’s Planning Commission.

 - “Wood Waste and Race: The Industrialization of Biomass Energy Technologies and Environmental Justice,” Technology & Culture 59:4 (October 2018), 875-898.